Traits Of Immature People

 - Resorting to childish insults.

-- Not being able to admit when they're wrong.
+- Hating to be corrected.
+Not being able to admit when they're wrong.
 Doubling down instead.

-- Being passive-aggressive, instead of handling a problem directly (e.g., acting moody to punish your friend for cancelling on you at the last second).
+- Being passive-aggressive, instead of handling a problem directly (e.g., acting moody to punish their friend for cancelling on them at the last second).

 - Holding onto grudges.